bitcoinops/scaling-book/x.consolidation/consolidation.md

 UTXOs.
 This is possible even though the two-transaction version uses more total block space.

-If the consolidation transaction confirms before you send the second transaction paying the client, then the client won't experience any additional delay compared to the single-transaction variations, and so you'll have saved a modest amount of money without changing the receiver experience at all.
+With consolidation, there's also no change to the user experience for the receiver.
+As long as you ensure your consolidation transactions confirm before you try to spend their outputs, the payment to the receiver will confirm at the same time whether or not you previously consolidated your UTXOs (ignoring some rare corner cases).  <!-- corner
+case: a post-consolidated single-input tx may sometimes confirm faster than a non-consolidated multi-input tx because the smaller tx fits into the lowest-feerate part of a block but the larger tx doesn't -->

 ## Average UTXOs spent